 Pheromones can be a powerful means of controlling behavior.
 Entomologists use them as a lure for trapping insects that they intend to study.
 Pheromones can also be employed to control undesirable populations by disrupting mating behaviors, preventing egg-laying and in general, introducing confusion.

-For more information about pheromones and other related topics, follow the links on the next page.
+For more information about pheromones and other related topics, follow the links below.